savonet/book/installation.md

 opam init
 ```

+(if it complains about the absence of `bwrap`, either install it or add the flag
-and install a recent version of the ocaml compiler
+`--disable-sandboxing` to the above command line) and install a recent version
+of the ocaml compiler

 ```
 opam switch create 4.08.0